 Additionally to adequately protect the area of interest, Coro has registered approximately 4,000 ha exploration concessions, named Berta 1 to Berta 14.
-All concessions are valid according to the Mining Code of Chile.
+All concessions are valid according to the Chilean Mining Code.
 Apart from the option payments and the NSR derived from its execution, no other payment obligations exist on the properties that protect the project.
-MCC is currently assessing the surface and water rights on the property, but to date no surface or water rights have been acquired.
+MCC is currently assessing water rights from CODELCO Pampa Austral tailings dam and it is expected to have been acquired by the end of 2015.

-On May 7-2013, MCC signed a Letter of Intent with ProPipe SA ("ProPipe") whereby ProPipe may earn up to 50% of the shares in a new company called SCM Berta, formed on June 4, 2013, by completing a series of payments, work commitments and project financing, thereby earning percentages of that company as follows:
+On May 7, 2013, MCC signed a Letter of Intent with ProPipe SA ("ProPipe") whereby ProPipe may earn up to 50% of the shares in a new company called SCM Berta, formed on June 4, 2013, by completing a series of payments, work commitments and project financing, thereby earning percentages of that company as follows:

-- Making the US\$500,000 option payment due on 10th June 2013: 10% earned - Completing and filing an Environmental Impact Declaration by 30th July 2013: 3% earned - Completing a NI43-101 compliant PEA by September 30th 2013: 5% earned - Obtaining and structuring project financing on non-recourse basis, at market conditions, with funds available within 6 months of completion of the PEA, for a minimum of 70% of the project cost, including a cost overrun facility, as determined in the PEA.
+- Making the US\$500,000 option payment due on 10th June 2013: (10% earned). - Completing and filing an Environmental Impact Declaration by 30th July 2013: (3% earned). - Completing a NI43-101 compliant PEA by September 30th 2013: (5% earned). - Obtaining and structuring project financing on non-recourse basis, at market conditions, with funds available within 6 months of completion of the PEA, for a minimum of 70% of the project cost, including a cost overrun facility, as determined in the PEA.
 In the event that this financing is for 100% of the project cost, ProPipe will earn 32% of SCM Berta, for a total shareholding of 50%.
-If the financing is between 70% and 100% of the required funding, ProPipe will earn a pro-rata shareholding in SCM Berta.
+If the financing is between 70% and 100% of the required funding, ProPipe will earn a prorata shareholding in SCM Berta.
 At the minimum 70% level, they would earn 22.4% of SCM Berta, for a total shareholding of 40.4%.
 In the event that less than 100% funding is received, ProPipe have the right to earn the corresponding shareholding for the percentage difference in funding, or to assign their right to do so to a third party on the same terms.
-In the event that they do neither, they must complete such additional work and reports as required by Coro by March 31st 2014, for Coro to obtain the financing required and thus earn the corresponding shareholding. - In the event that ProPipe do not arrange a minimum of 70% project financing, they must complete a NI43-101 compliant DFS for the project by 31st March 2014, and by so doing, will earn an additional 7% shareholding, for a total shareholding of 25% in SCM Berta.
-Coro and ProPipe will then seek project financing on a pro-rata basis

-- In the event that the financing does not include the US\$2,500,000 option payment due on June 10th 2014, ProPipe and Coro will fund this pro-rata. - ProPipe will be Operator during the development and construction of the project, thereafter the Operatorship will alternate every 2 years.
+In the event that they do neither, they must complete such additional work and reports as required by Coro by March 31st 2014, for Coro to obtain the financing required and thus earn the corresponding shareholding. - In the event that ProPipe does not arrange a minimum of 70% project financing, they must complete a NI43-101 compliant DFS for the project by 31st March 2014, and by so doing, will earn an additional 7% shareholding, for a total shareholding of 25% in SCM Berta.
+Coro and ProPipe will then seek project financing on a pro-rata basis - In the event that the financing does not include the US\$2,500,000 option payment due on June 10, 2014, ProPipe and Coro will fund this pro-rata. - ProPipe will be Operator during the development and construction of the project, thereafter the Operatorship will alternate every 2 years.

-ProPipe has paid the US\$500,000 option payment due on 10th June 2013 and so has earned a 10% interest in SCM Berta.
-The deadlines for completion and submission of the Environmental Impact Declaration by 30th July 2013 and completing a NI43-101 compliant PEA by September 30th 2013 have been extended by mutual agreement
+ProPipe has paid the US\$500,000 option payment due on June 10, 2013 and so has earned a 10% interest in SCM Berta.
+ProPipe has also earned 3% for completion and submission of the Environmental Impact Declaration on November 7, 2013, and earned an additional 5% at the completing and submission of the Berta PEA.